Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise4.md

 # Exercise 4 - Disassemble a ECU flash image

 The goal of this execise is to disasemble a ECU Flash Image.
 To do this we will need to download and install the GNU PowerPC tool chain.
-The GNU PowerPC Tool Chain for Microsoft Windows 10 can be located at the following:
+The GNU PowerPC Tool Chain for Microsoft Windows 10 can be located at the following.
+It should be noted that S32 Design Studion (S32DS) make usse of the GNU ttol chain.

 * [GNU PowerPC Tool Chain](https://gnutoolchains.com/powerpc-eabi/)

 Once you have installed the GNU Tool Chain you should have somthing that look like the following:

 ```
 c:\SysGCC\powerpc-eabi\bin>dir